georchestra/georchestra/mapfishapp/README.md

 How to use GDAL native libraries for file upload functionality ?
 ================================================================

 The file upload functionality, that allows to upload a vectorial data file to mapfishapp in order to display it as a layer, relies normally on GeoTools.
 However, the supported file formats are limited (at 07/12/2013: shp, mif, gml and kml).
 In order to increase the number of supported file formats, you can install on the server GDAL and GDAL java bindings libraries.
-This would give access, for example, to extra formats as gpx or tab.
+This would give access, for example, to extra formats such as gpx or tab.

+The key element for calling the GDAL/OGR native library from mapfishapp is the imageio-ext library (see https://github.com/geosolutions-it/imageio-ext/wiki).
+It relies:
+ * on jar files, that are directly included in mapfishapp at build by maven through dependencies,
+ * on a java binding library using the JNI framework,
+ * and obviously on the GDAL library.

+The latter can be installed, on Debian-based distributions, using the libgdal1 package:

+    sudo apt-get install libgdal1

+Some more work is needed for installing the java binding library, as there is still no deb package for it (for more information, see https://bugs.launchpad.net/ubuntu/+source/gdal/+bug/786790 - note that packages exist for ruby and perl binding, hopefully the java's one will be released).